ColaLinN/cs-notes/docs/distributed-systems/240528-distributed-thinking.md

 Distributed Thinking is the most valuable thing I learned from the Distributed Systems.

-Now, whenever I encounter a solution, I will examine it in different ways:
+Now, whenever I encounter a solution, I will examine it in the following ways

 1. Consistency
 2. Performance